Linux Users, Groups and Permissions

 4. GID.
 The user’s group identifier number, referring to the user’s primary group.
 When a user creates a file , the file’s group is set to this group.
 Typically, the name of the group is the same as the name of the user.
 User’s secondary groups are listed in the /etc/groups file.

-5. GECOS or the full name of the user.
+5. Full name of the user.
 It's optional and not important.
 You can write anything to it.

 6. Home directory.
 User’s home directory.